Dr. Ryan Stewart, DO

 How long does a bladder sling procedure take?
 The procedure itself typically takes about 30 minutes and is usually performed as an outpatient surgery.
 Most patients go home the same day.

 Is a bladder sling the same as mesh for prolapse?
-No. The midurethral sling for incontinence is a narrow strip of mesh placed under the urethra — it's fundamentally different from the transvaginal mesh products that were used for prolapse and generated safety concerns.
-Midurethral slings have an excellent long-term safety record.
+No. The midurethral sling for incontinence is a narrow strip of mesh placed under the urethra.
+It is fundamentally different from the transvaginal mesh products that were used for prolapse and prompted FDA action.
+The FDA has not recalled or warned against midurethral slings, and eight major medical societies endorse their safety.

 How long does recovery take after a sling procedure?
 Most women return to normal daily activities within a few weeks.
 I tell patients to let their body be their guide — if it hurts, don't do it.
 Full healing takes about 6 weeks.